microsoft/Fabric-metadata-scanning/README.md

 7. Set access: In the Key Vault left bar under access control, add yourself as a Key Vault Administrator role assignment, and your application as Key Vault Certificate User.
 8. Create a secret inside the Key Vault (Secrets -> Generate/Import -> paste the secret value you copied in step 5 and pick you secret name -> Create).
 9. Create a certificate in the Key Vault (Certificates -> Generate/Import -> pick certificate name and subject -> Generate).
 Use the key vault, secret and certificate names in the configuration file.
-10. Download the current version of the certificate to your local machine.
+10. Download the current version of the certificate to your local machine (Certificates -> [Certificate Name] -> [Version Number] -> Download in CER format).
 11. Go back to your app and upload the certificate (Certificates & secrets -> Certificates -> Upload certificate).
-12. [Create a security group](https://learn.microsoft.com/en-us/entra/fundamentals/how-to-manage-groups#create-a-basic-group-and-add-members) , and add your app as an owner.
+12. [Create a security group](https://learn.microsoft.com/en-us/entra/fundamentals/how-to-manage-groups#create-a-basic-group-and-add-members) , and add your app as an member and yourself as an Owner.
-13. Go to Fabric(Power BI) portal, click on Settings -> Admin portal -> Developer Settings.
+13. Go to Fabric(Power BI) portal, click on Settings -> Admin portal -> Admin API settings.
-    Enable Admin Switches: Embed content in apps, Service principals can access read-only admin APIs, choose Specific security groups (recommended) and add your security group to the list (for both switches).
+    Enable Admin Switches: Enhance admin APIs responses with detailed metadata, Service principals can access read-only admin APIs, choose Specific security groups (recommended) and add your security group to the list (for both switches).
-15. On the left bar, go to Overview, and copy the Application (client) ID and Directory (tenant) ID to the configuration file (under "auth").

 ### Using Deligaded Token (Specific user):
 5. On the app's left bar click on API permissions.